Biden tells CNN Trump's impeachment trial 'has to happen' - KESQ

 Biden tells CNN Trump’s impeachment trial ‘has to happen’

-President Joe Biden on Monday offered his most extensive comments since taking office on President Donald Trump’s impeachment trial, telling CNN “I think it has to happen.”
+President Joe Biden on Monday offered his most extensive comments since taking office on former President Donald Trump’s impeachment trial, telling CNN, “I think it has to happen.”

 Biden made the comment during a brief one-on-one interview with CNN in the halls of the West Wing.
 He acknowledged the effect it could have on his legislative agenda and Cabinet nominees but said there would be “a worse effect if it didn’t happen.”